 Adequate information about any pressure system should be made available to users/owners by designers, suppliers or those who modify or repair equipment.
-Basic information about pressure vessels should be permanently marked on the vessel.
-The information required is:
+Basic information about pressure

+- vessels should be permanently marked on the vessel.
+The information required is: The manufacturer's name.

 - A serial number.

 - Date of manufacture.

 - The standard to which the vessel was built.

 - Maximum and minimum allowable pressure.

 - Design temperature.